-My point is, clients don’t write emails like these if you’re doing exactly the same thing as your competition or your colleagues.
-You must be unique in your approach, timely with your responses, invested in the work you produce, and caring about the people you produce it for.
+My point is that clients don’t write emails like these if you’re doing the same thing as your competition or colleagues.
+You must be unique in your approach, timely with your responses, invested in your work, and care about the people you produce it for.

 Deciding to Offer an Exceptional Client Experience

-It’s possible for anyone to be exceptional at what they do, though it took a long time and some struggles before I understood that.
-I flunked out of college twice, before finally graduating 7 1/2 years after I started.
+Anyone can be exceptional at what they do, though it took a long time and some struggles before I understood that.
+I flunked out of college twice before finally graduating 7 1/2 years after I started.

 Then I realized how I could provide value to my clients.
-It was by putting myself in their shoes and truly recognizing their experiences (both good and bad) from my side of the industry.
-Doing so allowed me to overcome the weaknesses of our business, and enhance the strengths.
+It was by putting myself in their shoes and genuinely recognizing their experiences (both good and bad) from my side of the industry.
+Doing so allowed me to overcome the weaknesses of our business and enhance the strengths.

 Final Thoughts on Client Experience

-Now that you’ve heard my story, I hope you understand how you can be exceptional for your own clients.
-When you are, your entire relationship with them changes, because it becomes one that you both cherish.
+Now that you’ve heard my story, I hope you understand how you can be exceptional for your clients.
+When you are, your relationship with them changes because it becomes one you both cherish.